 column “r”: This column shall indicate whether the respective turnover has been carried out by a card issued by a bank or by a co-branded card.
 Co-branded cards are those the image of which contains the trademark of the partner in addition to that of the issuing bank, and the underlying reason for the issuance is the joint economic interest of the parties.
 The issuance of cards with international trademark is also conditional upon the international card company’s authorisation of the scheme as a co-branded product.

 column “s”: This column shall indicate whether the transaction was conducted with a payment card registered in mobile wallet application, through the mobile wallet application.
-Those cards must be indicated as registered in a mobile wallet that have been registered in a mobile phone payment application provided by card issuer payment provider or by the service provider being in contractual relationship with it, which may be used for payments at physical points of acceptance (by NFC or QR code) and which may be issued in physical form as well.
+This is to indicate the transactions that have been made via a mobile payment application that can also be used for payment at physical points of acceptance (e.g. using NFC or QR code) provided by the card issuer payment service provider or a service provider contracted by the card issuer payment service provider.
+Online transactions made through these mobile wallets must also be reported as mobile wallet transactions.

 Transactions submitted using a mobile phone payment application provided by the card issuer payment service provider shall be reported under the “SAJAT” code.